Arvin01/DWD_extract/README.md

 for (i in pkgs) require(i, character.only = T)
 ```

+    ## Loading required package: lubridate

+    ##
+    ## Attaching package: 'lubridate'

+    ## The following object is masked from 'package:base':
+    ##
+    ##     date

-The package `tidyverse` is a wrapper around a list of a large amount of very useful packages (e.g. `dplyr`, `purrr`, `ggplot2` and `readr`) that together form a consistent framework for data handling and management. `rgdal` allows R to access the functionalities of the GDAL library, `raster` is a package for efficient raster file handling and `gdalUtils` is used to read CRS strings from .prj files.
+The package `tidyverse` is a wrapper around a list of a large amount of very useful packages (e.g. `dplyr`, `purrr`, `ggplot2` and `readr`) that together form a consistent framework for data handling and management. `lubridate` is for working with times and dates, and in this script is only used to get a correct timestamp on the output files. `rgdal` allows R to access the functionalities of the GDAL library, `raster` is a package for efficient raster file handling and `gdalUtils` is used to read CRS strings from .prj files.

 ### Load plot coordinates